FAQ

 What does 'fiduciary broker' mean?

-A fiduciary is legally required to act in your best interest — not their own, and not the buyer's.
-Citizens Life Group works with fiduciary-licensed brokers who represent you as the seller.
-They shop your policy to multiple buyers, negotiate on your behalf, and present you with all offers — never steering you toward a lower offer for their own benefit.
+A fiduciary is legally required to act in your best interest, not their own, and not the buyer's.
+As your broker, Citizens Life Group represents you, the seller, as a fiduciary.
+Whether your policy is handled by Citizens Life Group or an affiliated brokerage, your broker shops your policy to multiple buyers, negotiates on your behalf, and presents you with all offers, never steering you toward a lower offer for their own benefit.
+You can find this and other key terms in our life settlement glossary.

 What states do you serve?